Shop Away's Labor Day Sale for Up to 35% Off Fan-Favorite Luggage

 Shop Away's first-ever Labor Day sale for up to 35% off suitcases and travel gear.

-Jetsetters, rejoice: The Away luggage Labor Day sale is here.
-Finding a deep discount on the premium luggage brand is rare, so you won't want to miss Away's first-ever Labor Day deals on carry-on suitcases, checked luggage and more travel bags.
+Away is hosting its first-ever Labor Day sale today with can't-miss discounts.
+Because Away is always ranked among the best luggage brands, finding a deep discount on the premium luggage brand is rare, so you won't want to miss these Labor Day deals on carry-on suitcases, checked luggage and more travel bags.
 If you’ve been considering upgrading your travel gear, now’s the time.

-Now through Monday, September 4, travelers can save up to 35% on Away's fan-favorite luggage, including The Original Carry-On, The Original Bigger Carry-On, The Original Medium, and The Original Large.
+For one last day today, travelers can save up to 35% on Away luggage, including best-selling Original suitcases.
 Just in time for getting back to school and starting to prepare for getaways this fall, the Away Labor Day sale is also offering discounts on backpacks, duffles and belt bags.

 Aside from stylish colors, Away suitcases are known for their high-quality, polycarbonate shells and functional design that are perfect for anyone who's ready to get on the move.
 Usually, these pieces are an investment, so this Labor Day sale is your best chance to score high-performance travel accessories at bargain prices.

-Ahead, shop the best Labor Day 2023 luggage deals from the Away sale before they're gone for good.
+Ahead, shop the best Labor Day 2023 luggage deals from the Away sale before they're gone for good tomorrow.

 The Original Large